 - Sketch plans allow a review of the concept and the appropriateness of the proposed development in order to identify major problems which must be resolved and to assess the overall feasibility of the request.
 A sketch plan requires a public hearing before the Planning Commission.

-- A neighborhood meeting is required before submitting a formal application for a sketch plan and a preliminary plan.
+- 1. Neighborhood meeting is required before submitting a formal application for a sketch plan and a preliminary plan.

 Related Applications / Forms